srolandmarshall/probable_pitchers/README.md

 ## Requirements

 You need Ruby for this.
 If you have a mac, you should have it already?
-Not really sure
+Not really sure.

+The application uses Nokogiri and Launchy, two really common Ruby gems.
+Nothing fancy and no logins needed, yet.

 If you're on Windows, go here: https://rubyinstaller.org/ and follow the steps to install it.